 \textbullet\ \textbf{Algorithmic advancements}.
 We design MOE-DIVAESR as a pattern-adaptive denoiser for diverse STEM images, enabling efficient noise reduction, defect correction, and detail enhancement.
 We also develop STEM2CIF to reconstruct crystal structures by identifying the minimal repeating unit using symmetry heuristics and physical constraints, then converting the result into standard CIF format.

 \textbullet\ \textbf{STEM2Mat benchmark \& evaluation suite}.
-We release a dataset of 2,143 distinct supercell structures used to simulate large-field STEM images.
-In addition, we provide a 450-case test split with DFT-calculated energies and establish unified metrics to evaluate lattice reconstruction accuracy, energy fidelity, robustness, and computational efficiency.
+We curate 2,143 distinct monolayer structures to simulate large-field iDPC-STEM images, and provide a benchmark split with unambiguous evaluation protocols and unified metrics for lattice reconstruction accuracy, energy fidelity, robustness, and computational efficiency.

-\textbullet\ \textbf{State‑of‑the‑art results with open access}.
-AutoMat outperforms leading large multimodal models by an order of magnitude.
-All code, data, and evaluation tools are publicly released to support reproducibility and future development.
+\textbullet\ \textbf{Reproducible end-to-end results}.
+We show that AutoMat substantially improves both structural fidelity and downstream energy prediction compared with off-the-shelf multimodal baselines.
+Code, data, and evaluation tools are publicly available at \url{https://github.com/yyt-2378/AutoMat} and \url{https://huggingface.co/datasets/yaotianvector/STEM2Mat} to support reproducibility.